Norman (The Promised Neverland): Critical response

 Brittany Vincent from Syfy praised the character and describes him as "Norman looks fragile but has a calm demeanor and quiet strength about him".
-Pauline Croquet from the french newspaper Le Monde said that the design of the three main characters, including Norman, is very original and comes out of the shōnen manga typical designs.
+Pauline Croquet from the French newspaper Le Monde said that the design of the three main characters, including Norman, is very original and comes out of the shōnen manga typical character designs; and stated "The children of Grace Field House, the oldest of whom are 11 years old, have lived since birth in an idyllic setting and are treated with love by the director, whom they call "Mom".
+The intelligent and resourceful Norman will understand that they are all in danger of death.
+They decide to run away with their siblings, but they are completely unaware of what awaits them outside".